HomeMy WebLinkAbout1942-12-21 102

 Letter was received from Governor Saltonstall re-

-that buildings burning oil be
+questing that any public buildings now burning oil be Heating

-converted so that coal might be burned instead of the oil.
+converted so that coal might be burned instead of the oil. buildings

 The Chairman said that the Barnes property was the only